Skip To Main Content

 The opportunity to obtain dual credit is open to students whose general academic profile meets Marymount University criteria.

-Anatomy 1 and 2 with lab (8 total college credits)
+Advanced Anatomy 1 and 2 with lab (8 total college credits, 4 per semester)

-Latin 1 and 2 (6 total college credits)
+Advanced Latin 1 and 2 (6 total college credits, 3 per semester)

 Click course titles for course descriptions.
 Additional courses may be offered in the future.